 Uncertainty kills productivity.
 When people are uncertain about the tasks they need to do each day, they tend to rely on their email inbox to prioritize their work.
 Once you map the major processes for each role, your employees will now have a daily/weekly rhythm of work, meaning you can accelerate the acquisition of your first 100-1,000 customers.

-Processes are a great way of training in new hires quickly.
-Startups tend to comprise of smaller teams, hence critical resources are split between training new hires, and delivering on critical tasks.
+Processes are a great way of training new hires quickly.
+Startups tend to comprise smaller teams, hence critical resources are split between training new hires, and delivering on critical tasks.
 You might find yourself saying the same thing over and over again.
-However, if you train the new hire through the critical process for their role and how role interacts with other members of staff, they will get to grips with things more quickly.
+However, if you train the new hire through the critical process for their role and how the role interacts with other members of staff, they will get to grips with things more quickly.

 In a startup, it’s critical to map the bug fixing and product release schedule.
 Failure to map these processes will mean that bugs are not always fixed based on criticality to customer acquisition or revenue.
 Often, new features are based on a wish list by the sales and management team.
 But imagine a process that has the decision making criteria defined, and a scoring mechanism for prioritizing bugs and feature releases…

 Have you agreed on the billing cycle?
-Is it adhoc, daily, weekly or monthly?
+Is it ad-hoc, daily, weekly or monthly?
 Do you need to get a purchase order from your customer?
 I’m always amazed by the number of enterprise companies that forget to issue this.
-It results in a cancellation of the old invoice, and having to issue a new one.
+It results in a cancellation of the old invoice and having to issue a new one.
 Have you agreed on the credit and collection terms?
 Is it payment up-front, or 30 days+?
 Here are some of the activities you should consider when setting up the billing and collection process:

 Have you agreed on how and when your team should submit expenses and holidays for approval?
 This can be an unnecessary pain point, especially as you grow.
-You will need to agree a time in the month, what format, and to whom the expense form is sent.
+You will need to agree on a time in the month, what format, and to whom the expense form is sent.
 Here is an example of an expense request process.
-You need to agree the threshold that requires manager vs CEO approval.
+You need to agree on the threshold that requires manager vs CEO approval.

-In addition, you will need to agree the holiday form tracker and what happens with unused days.
+In addition, you will need to agree on the holiday form tracker and what happens with unused days.
 This is a very simple process to create.
 Here’s an example of our holiday tracker:

 How is customer feedback captured?
 How are the top questions analyzed?
 What is the speed of response?
 Is your first resolution rate high?
 When in a startup, you are likely to be managing customer service via your inbox.
 Consider documenting this process and agree on key KPIs.
-There are some very good tools available to automate and improve visibility of your customer service process.
+There are some very good tools available to automate and improve the visibility of your customer service process.
 Here’s an example of some:

 You can check out more on these here

 Do you have strategic partners that are critical to your revenue and your market share goals?
-If the answer is yes, do you know which partners by market will drive most of your success?
+If the answer is yes, do you know which partners by the market will drive most of your success?
 Do you have an onboarding process by which you review and weigh up each partner?
-Do you have a legal process map to review partnership agreements and IP assignment?
+Do you have a legal process map to review partnership agreements and IP assignments?
 Have you agreed on revenue share with the partners?
 Are you both aligned on legal definitions, calculation methods, and when revenue should be paid?
 There are a lot of tasks associated with partnerships that, if not properly documented and managed, can leave money on the table that will drive up costs, and in the worst case scenario, end up in court.

 Large organizations invest heavily in process management.
-I am a six sigma black belt and I worked in Microsoft, Paypal, IBM and Telefonica where process management was used to create agile organizations that saved both costs, drive revenue, increase customer satisfaction, and allowed these organizations to scale for growth.
+I am a six sigma black belt and I worked in Microsoft, Paypal, IBM, and Telefonica where process management was used to create agile organizations that saved both costs, drive revenue, increase customer satisfaction, and allowed these organizations to scale for growth.
 Here are some process management tools that you could consider using.
-I personally use IBM BlueWorks due to the simplicity and ease of use, but there are many other equally good tools to use.
+I personally use IBM BlueWorks due to its simplicity and ease of use, but there are many other equally good tools to use.
 Here are some examples:

-(right click and select ‘open image in new tab’ to view full size)
+(right-click and select ‘open image in new tab’ to view full size)

-Process management requires time and effort, but it’s incredibility worthwhile.
-When I started in process management, I was skeptical.
+Process management requires time and effort, but it’s incredibly worthwhile.
+When I started process management, I was skeptical.
 This quickly changed as I started to see how processes helped my team and my colleagues.
 Our product development teams were able to build quality services and products that both delighted and excited our customers.

 Is it difficult?
-No. Just write down a list of tasks in order of priority, and state who should complete which ones.
+No. Just write down a list of tasks in order of priority and state who should complete which ones.
 Now draw a line between each task, and you have a process.
 The next step is to enter these into one of the tools mentioned above.
 When you have the funds available, consider hiring a process person.